JDSecDef/PowerShell/README.md

 # PowerShell
-Random PowerShell scripts and modules.
+Random PowerShell scripts and modules by JDSecDef.